 From the surface to ~10 m CSF, porosity decreases downhole, as expected for progressive burial.
-Below 10 m CSF, porosity slightly increases and then remains relatively constant until ~70 m CSF, which coincides with the lithologic Subunit IA/IB boundary (Fig. F47).
-Within this anomalous interval, electrical resistivity also remains constant while shear strength increases, and there is an anomalous shift in the concentration of dissolved silica.
+Below 10 m CSF, porosity slightly increases and then remains relatively constant until ~70 m CSF, which coincides with the lithologic Subunit IA/IB boundary (Fig. F34 in the "Site C0012" chapter [Expedition 333 Scientists, 2012c]).
+Within this anomalous interval, electrical resistivity also remains constant while shear strength increases, and there is an anomalous shift in the concentration of dissolved silica in the interstitial water.
 Between 70 and 100 m CSF, porosity sharply decreases and electrical resistivity and shear strength increase.
-Porosity increases and then decreases between 100 and 170 m CSF, followed by a steady compaction trend, with some scatter in sand-rich units, to the base of the borehole.
+Porosity increases and then decreases between 100 and 170 m CSF, followed by a steady compaction trend, with some scatter in sandrich units, to the base of the borehole.
 Sandstones are also indicated by spikes of high magnetic susceptibility and low natural gamma ray.

-Site C0012 porosity values from below 240 m CSF are generally lower than those from similar depths at Site C0011 (Fig. F48).
+Site C0012 porosity values from below 240 m CSF are generally lower than those from similar depths at Site C0011 (Fig. F16).
 A possible explanation for the lower porosity at Site C0012 is removal of overlying material by erosion or slope failure.
-This interpretation would be consistent with the observed time gap of ~2 m.y. found between 12 and 18 m CSF and the structural evidence of an angular unconformity.
-Claystones from below 500 m CSF range in porosity from 0.28 to 0.46 and show P-wave velocities ~2000 m/s (Fig. F49).
+This interpretation would be consistent with the observed time gap of ~2 m.y. found between 10 and 14 m CSF and the structural evidence of an angular unconformity.
+Calcareous claystones from below 500 m CSF range in porosity from 0.28 to 0.46 and show P-wave velocities ~2000 m/s (Fig. F17).
 Within the basalt, measured porosity is extremely variable and ranges from 0.09 to 0.37.
 Measured P-wave velocities vary between 3000 and 5000 m/s.

 Electrical resistivity is greater in the z-direction within the claystones but lower within the basement.
-Higher resistivity in the z-direction in the sediments is consistent with a transversely isotropic medium in which the bedding planes are approximately horizontal (Fig. F49).
+Higher resistivity in the z-direction in the sediments is consistent with a transversely isotropic medium in which the bedding planes are approximately horizontal (Fig. F17).
 Within the basement, electrical conductivity may be enhanced by subvertical veins or fractures filled with more conductive material, resulting in a lower resistivity in the z-direction.

-Thermal gradient values are evaluated from the APCT-3 measurements made at 10 depths in Holes C0012C and C0012D together, and the mean thermal gradient value determined is 0.135 K/m (Fig. F23).
-The estimated heat flow value at this site is 141 mW/m, amounting to ~50% higher than the 89.5 mW/m determined for the adjacent Hole C0011C that was drilled during this expedition.
-Based on the determined heat flow value of 141 mW/m, as well as the thermal conductivity values that we have obtained on board by core measurements, temperature at the top of basement (at 526 m CSF) is estimated to be ~65°C, which is significantly lower than the estimated value of 80°C at Site C0011.
-We suspect that fluid convection, perhaps occurring in the basement, is transferring heat between the two sites, thus resulting in a higher heat flow at Site C0012, which is located on the topographic high.
-However, the effect on heat flow of sedimentation and also of sediment removal by gravity sliding at Site C0012, should also be considered in models.
+Thermal gradient values are evaluated from the APCT-3 measurements made at 10 depths in Holes C0012C and C0012D together, and the mean thermal gradient value determined is 0.135 K/m (Fig. F8).
+The estimated heat flow value at this site is 141 mW/m^2 , amounting to ~50% higher than the 89.5 mW/m2 determined for the adjacent Hole C0011C that was drilled during this expedition.
+Based on the determined heat flow value of 141 mW/m2, as well as the thermal conductivity values from core measurements (see also, Expedition 322 Scientists, 2010), temperature at the top of basement (at 526 mbsf) is estimated to be ~65°C, which is significantly lower than the estimated value of 80°C at ~1050 m CSF at Site C0011.
+We suspect that hydrothermal fluid convection in the basement is transferring heat between the two sites, thus resulting in a higher heat flow at

+Site C0012, which is located on the topographic high.
+However, the effect of sedimentation on heat flow, and also of sediment removal by gravity sliding at Site C0012, should also be considered in models.